EBZebra/docs/edge/source/api/barcode.md

 ###Android Camera Barcode limitation
 As google barcode scanning library(Zxing library) supported only in Landscape mode.
 Barcode scanning window only appears at centre of screen in Landscape mode.

+###Devices lacking support
+Due to platform limitations this API is not available on the following Zebra Technologies devices on specific platform.
+Note: However one can enable legacy scanner service and can scan the respective barcode.

+* VH10 CE 6.0

 ##Examples